 The Academy for New European Political Economics e.V. is a registered non-profit association dedicated to contributing to a renewal of economics and the social sciences.
 In the aftermath of the 2008 financial crisis, it became apparent to us that the analytical tools of mainstream economics and social sciences had proven themselves insufficient to develop a profound understanding of the historical situation europe and western civilization as a whole finds itself in today.
 Like during the great depression, mainstream economics is in crisis, and a search for a better economic theory is receiving broader attention, evident in institutes like INET, the International Initiative for Pluralism in Economics and others.
 We set up ANEP economics in 2016 in our role as concerned citizens to support and contribute to the process of developing better analytical tools and to communicate them into public discourse.

-Our primary purpose so far has mainly been self-education and research through internal seminars and discussion, and presenting preliminary results of our approach for discussion at conferences centered around the search for a new paradigm for economics and the social sciences (see here and here).
+Our primary purpose so far has mainly been self-education and research through internal seminars and discussion, and presenting preliminary results of our approach for discussion at conferences centered around the search for a new paradigm for economics and the social sciences (see here).

 A core insight up to this point has been that to understand capitalism from the ground up, we need to connect law – based upon and historically coming from roman law – to macroeconomics by way of business and national accounting, introduce intentional actors, and build a macroeconomic monetary circuit model with these elements.
-We take major inspiration from earlier attempts to build a law-based theory of economics, including scottish 19th century economist Sir Henry Dunning MacLeod, the american institutionalist John R. Commons, the german social-legal school (Stammler, Berolzheimer, Diehl, Kaulla and others), Legal Institutionalism, Legal Theory of Finance, Tsujimura&Tsujimura’s Balance Sheet Economics, and especially from Wolfgang Stützel’s work.
+We take major inspiration from earlier attempts to build a law-based theory of economics, including scottish 19th century economist Sir Henry Dunning MacLeod, the american institutionalist John R. Commons, the german social-legal school (Stammler, Berolzheimer, Diehl, Kaulla and others), Legal Institutionalism, Legal Theory of Finance, Tsujimura&Tsujimura’s Balance Sheet Economics, and, especially and in a fundamental way, from Wolfgang Stützel’s work.
 The other tradition we build on is post-keynesian monetary economics, including Modern Monetary Theory (Randall Wray), Ownership Economics (Heinsohn&Steiger), Stock Flow Consistent Modelling (Godley&Lavoie), and the Money View (Perry Mehrling).

 We plan to take part in public discourse on a broader basis as well eventually, as soon as we feel ready.
 Anyone interested in actively contributing to our project or in passively supporting it as a member or donator is welcome to join us.